RasmussenLab/MOVE/docs/source/tutorial/introduction.rst

 changing hyperparameters like learning rate) and call them by their name here.

 |:stopwatch:| This command takes approximately 45 min to run on a work laptop
-(Intel Core i7-10610U @ 1.80 GHz, 32 MB RAM).
+(Intel Core i7-10610U @ 1.80 GHz, 32 GB RAM).
 You can track the progress by checking the corresponding log file created in the ``logs`` folder.

 If you want to try the Bayesian approach instead, run: